Skip to content

 Adult patients have copious production of sputum and a severe forceful cough, and environmental conditions such as poor air circulation exaggerate the risk.

-However, in children with TB, the cough is often absent, and they lack the tussive force required to suspend infectious particles of the correct size.
+However, the cough is often absent in children with TB, and they lack the tussive force required to suspend infectious particles of the correct size.

 What do all the TB terms mean?